07/03/2024

 The Chancellor confirmed that the government is cutting back on the financial perks enjoyed by holiday let owners.

-The first of the holiday let-related announcements is the proposed abolition of the £300m furnished holiday letting scheme from April 2025.
+The first of the holiday let-related announcements is the proposed abolition of the £300m furnished holiday letting (FHL) scheme from April 2025.
 The abolishment stops certain allowances, which will no doubt squeeze profit margins for holiday let owners.

 Second home owners who make additional income from their holiday home – such as by making it available on Airbnb – will be affected, making this a less lucrative investment opportunity.